 Conductometric titration of weak acid and strong base(CH3COOH Vs NaOH)

 Initially, the conductance of acetic acid solution is low because it is a weak acid and weakly dissociated.
 When we add NaOH solution from a burette, there is a slight decrease in the conductance of the solution which is due to the substitution of free H+ ions by slow-moving Na+ ions.
-On further addition of NaOH solution, the conductance of solution increases slightly due to formation of highly ionized compound CH3COONa, till endpoint.
+On further addition of NaOH solution, the conductance of solution increases slightly due to the formation of highly ionized compound CH3COONa, till endpoint.

-After the endpoint, the addition of NaOH further, there is an increase in the conductances of solution sharply which is due to free OH–ions.
+After the endpoint, the addition of NaOH further, there is an increase in the conductances of the solution sharply which is due to free OH–ions.
 The conductometric titration graph of CH3COOH vs NaOH is shown below.